-The University of Minnesota Twin Cities, located in Minneapolis and Saint Paul, is a public land-grant research university and the flagship institution of the University of Minnesota System.
-It encompasses 19 colleges, schools, and other academic units, offering a wide range of programs and research opportunities.
+The University of Minnesota Twin Cities, located in Minneapolis and Saint Paul, Minnesota, is a public land-grant research university and the flagship institution of the University of Minnesota System.
+It comprises 19 colleges, schools, and academic units, offering a wide range of programs and contributing significantly to research and higher education.

-With the exception of 1906, the Golden Gophers and Badgers have played each other every year since their first game.
+With the exception of 1906, the Golden Gophers and Badgers have played each other every year since.

 In 1908, the University of Minnesota inaugurated the Program of Mortuary Science, becoming the first state university in the United States to do so.

-On January 13, 1922, the campus radio station, KUOM "Radio K", received the first AM broadcast license in the state and began broadcasting as WLB.
+On January 13, 1922, the campus radio station KUOM received the first AM broadcast license in the state and began broadcasting as WLB.

-In 1934, the Golden Gophers won a national championship, starting a three-peat.
+In 1934, the Golden Gophers began a three-peat national championship run.

-In 1936, the Golden Gophers won a national championship, completing a three-peat.
+In 1936, the Golden Gophers completed a three-peat national championship run.

 In 1949, the University of Minnesota's School of Nursing opened its doors to male students.